google/symphony-gcp/hf-provider/README.md

 uv pip install pyinstaller

 # create the hf-gce CLI for GCE clusters
-uv run pyinstaller hf-gce.spec
+uv run pyinstaller hf-gce.spec --clean

+# create the hf-monitor CLI to monitor GCE VM events
+uv run pyinstaller hf-monitor.spec --clean

 # create the hf-gke CLI for GKE clusters
-uv run pyinstaller hf-gke.spec
+uv run pyinstaller hf-gke.spec --clean

 # example command
 # Note: you will expect to see an error message if certain environment variables are not exported in your environment.